Grand-canonical Thermodynamic Formalism via IFS: volume, temperature, gas pressure and grand-canonical topological pressure: A brief review of Classical Thermodynamic Formalism

 We consider first the case where $N$, the number of particles, is a fixed natural number.
-This corresponds to just consider a classical Ruelle operator (as in \cite{MR1085356}).
-Given $N \in \mathbb{N}_0$ and some $\beta > 0$ satisfying the expression in \eqref{Boltzmann-constant}, we consider the \textit{Ruelle operator} $ \mathcal{L}_{N, \beta}$ associated to a Lipschitz potential $A_N$, as the one given by the equation
+This corresponds to just considering a classical Ruelle operator (as in \cite{MR1085356}).
+Given $N \in \mathbb{N}_0$ and some $\beta > 0$ satisfying the expression in \eqref{Boltzmann-constant}, we consider the \textit{Ruelle operator} $ \mathcal{L}_{N, \beta}$ associated to a Dini potential $A_N$, as the one given by the equation